phaysaal/guides/python-iteration-and-the-for-loop/article.md

-I have spent some time really digging into [generators](http://docs.python.org/2/tutorial/classes.html#generators) and by extension [iterables](http://docs.python.org/2/library/stdtypes.html#iterator-types).
+I have spent a lot of time digging into [generators](http://docs.python.org/2/tutorial/classes.html#generators) and by extension [iterables](http://docs.python.org/2/library/stdtypes.html#iterator-types).